 THE RECIPE FOR VINEGAR PIE

-- 1 refrigerated pie crust (the red box one is best)
+- 1 refrigerated pie crust the red box brand is best

 - ¼ tsp salt

 - ¼ Cup melted sweet cream unsalted butter

 - 1 Tbs apple cider vinegar you can use white vinegar if that is what you have - any vinegar will work except balsamic